Billboard Global 200: Compilation

-South Korean boy band BTS has achieved seven number-one songs on the Global 200—the most for any act.
+South Korean boy band BTS has achieved eight number-one songs on the Global 200—the most for any act.

-American singer-songwriter Bruno Mars is the longest-reigning act of the Global 200, spending 30 weeks atop the chart.
+American singer-songwriter Bruno Mars is the longest-reigning act of the Global 200, spending 31 weeks atop the chart.

 The chart methodology includes sales and streaming data from more than 200 territories.
 Positions are measured on a weighted formula which incorporates official streams from both subscription and ad-supported levels of top digital platforms, including both audio and video music services, and download sales from top music retailers from around the world, with sales from direct-to-consumer (D2C) sites excluded.
 Streams are "weighted" through paid subscriptions holding more weight than streams from free subscriptions.
 On the question about the increasing prevalence of fake streams that call into question whether consumers can trust the information on music streaming platforms, Billboard explained that they "have worked closely with our data providers to implement various audit guidelines to limit any significant effect of manufactured streams.
 In addition, each data provider has their own safeguards in place to recognize fraudulent behavior and catch it before it gets to their data partners, including Billboard and MRC Data".

 Unlike the US-based Billboard Hot 100, the Global 200 does not have a "recurrent" rule, therefore allowing songs from any period in music history to chart.
 The recurrent rule on the Hot 100 indicates that descending songs are removed once they fall below number 25 after 52 weeks, or once below number 50 after 20 weeks.
 The chart does not factor in any form of radio airplay, as, according to MRC Data, "The focus was on metrics that could be systematically measured in each country", considering how "unlike streaming and download sales, radio is not reliably measured at this time [2020] in many territories and, even if tracked, is not done consistently from country to country".
 As such, the chart has been noted for being similar to the Rolling Stone Top 100, which, although it is a US song chart, also incorporates only sales and streams in their chart formula.

 The chart follows a "unique, revenue-reflective" methodology reflecting the global market.

 The official chart methodology is as follows: